Spark4545/holbertonschool-shell/permissions/README.md

 Read (r): Allows a user to read the contents of a file or view the contents of a directory.
 Write (w): Allows a user to modify the contents of a file or add, delete or rename files within a directory.
-Execute (x): Allows a user to run a file as a program or enter a directory and access its contents.
+Execute (x): Allows a user to run a file as a program or enter a directory and access its contents.</p>

+### **Permission commands**
+<p>For each file or directory, there are three types of users to which permissions can be granted or denied:

+- <ins>Owner:</ins> The user who created the file or directory.
+The owner can be changed using the chown command.
+- <ins>Group:</ins> A set of users who share the same permissions for the file or directory.
+The group can be changed using the chgrp command.
+- <ins>Other:</ins> All users who are not the owner or in the group.</p>

 -----------------------